DCGM/pero-worker/README.md

 ## setup

 Docker is used in this example.
-Please visit https://docs.docker.com/engine/install/ and folow instructions for your operating system.
+Please visit https://docs.docker.com/engine/install/ and follow instructions for your operating system.
 Use installation instruction for Apache zookeeper, RabbitMQ and your favourite FTP server, if you don't want to use docker.

 Installation script was tested under Debian 11 and is APT dependent.